play14team/play14-website/games/we-like.md

 * Emotions
 * Take-away

+You can order the wooden version of the cube [here](http://fazilitation.de/Produkt/tdc-ew/).

 ## Rory's Story Cubes®

 Imagine telling stories that are dynamic, interactive, fun and randomly generated.
 Imagine never being stuck for an idea ever again.